Convergence of expansions in Schr\"odinger and Dirac eigenfunctions, with an application to the R-matrix theory: Expansions appearing in the -matrix theories

 where $\mathsf{b}$ is some square matrix.
 Henceforward we will assume $\mathsf{b}$ to be diagonal, energy-independent and real.
 In this case the $R$-matrix will be diagonal as well.

 To find the $R$-matrix, we consider the radial part of the Dirac equation in the internal region $\mathcal{V}_{\varrho}$:

-Since the solution must fulfill some unknown boundary condition at the point $r=\varrho$, we do not make any assumptions on the functions $P_{\gamma}(E,r)$ and $Q_{\gamma}(E,r)$, except for that they vanish for $r=0$.
-We will expand these unknown functions in the basis generated by the eigenproblem consisting of the Dirac Hamiltonian of the previous equation and boundary conditions that, though \emph{unphysical}, will allow us to develop the $R$-matrix into a functional series.
+Since the solution must fulfill some unknown boundary condition, given by (\ref{rmatrix_dir1}), at the point $r=\varrho$, we do not make any assumptions on the functions $P_{\gamma}(E,r)$ and $Q_{\gamma}(E,r)$, except for that they vanish for $r=0$.
+Note that equation (\ref{dir_rad}) is a homogeneous differential equation in which $E$ is a parameter, and not an eigenvalue problem.
+We will expand the unknown solution in the basis generated by the eigenproblem consisting of the Dirac Hamiltonian of the previous equation and boundary conditions that, though \emph{unphysical}, will allow us to develop the $R$-matrix into a functional series.
 Let us consider the eigenproblem

 where $\nu=l+1$ if $V(0)=\mathrm{const}$, and $\nu=\sqrt{\kappa^2-(\alpha Z)^2}$ for the Coulomb potential ($\alpha$ is the fine-structure constant and $Z$ the atomic number).
-The set of real eigenvalues $\{E_i\}$ is infinitely countable, moreover, the eigenfunctions corresponding to different eigenvalues are orthogonal in the sense
+The set of real eigenvalues $\{E_i\}$ is infinitely countable.
+Moreover, the eigenfunctions corresponding to different eigenvalues are orthogonal in the sense

 We will further assume the eigenfunctions to be normalized to unity; then the formal expansion of the functions $P_{\gamma}(E,r)$ and $Q_{\gamma}(E,r)$ is given by

 The coefficients $C_i(E)$ can be written in the form revealing the connection to the $R$-matrix.
 Using equations (\ref{dir_rad}) and (\ref{dir_eig}) and the boundary conditions fulfilled by $P_i^{(\gamma)}(r)$, we obtain